OpenInterpreter/open-interpreter/README.md

 ### Verbose mode

-To help contributors inspect Open Interpreter, `--verbose` mode is highly verbose.
+To help you inspect Open Interpreter we have a `--verbose` mode for debugging.

 You can activate verbose mode by using it's flag (`interpreter --verbose`), or mid-chat: